Skip to Content

 2. Remove Food Sources

-• Clean up fruit from trees quickly
+• Pick up fallen fruit quickly

 3. Seal Structural Gaps